takanory/slides/20200510pyconhk/PITCHME.md

 ## Future

+* PyCon JP: outside of Tokyo
+* Python Boot Camp: all prefectures
+* PyCon mini: more cities

+Note:
-* We want to hold PyCon JP outside of Tokyo
+* In the future, we hope to hold PyCon JP outside of Tokyo,
-* We want to conquer all prefectures at Python Boot Camp
+* hold Python Boot Camp in all prefectires
-* We want PyCon mini to be held all over Japan
+* and hold PyCon mini in more cities.

 ---

 ## Summary

+* spread Python throughout Japan
+  * PyCon JP, PyCon mini, Python Boot Camp, Caravan, Regional Meetup
+* Face to Face
+  * We go to local
+  * Reunion make relationship stronger

+Note:
 * We have spread Python throughout Japan with various activities
-* I think it's important to meet
+* I think it's important to be face to face communication
-* First we go to meet local people
+* First, we go to meet local people.
+And the reunion make the relationship stronger.
-* Reunion strengthens relationship

 ---